-Outcome Outcome Indicators Comments

-GG1.
-Improved municipa GG 1.1 Percentage of municipal skills

-capability development levy recovered

-GG 1.2 Top Management Stability (% of days in

-a year that all S56 positions are filled by ful

-time, appointed staff not in an acting capacity

-see TID for detail)

-GG2.
-Improved municipal •

-responsiveness functional (meet four times a year, are quorate

-and have an action plan)

-GG 2.2 Attendance rate of municipal council

-meetings by all identified Traditional Leaders

-GG 3.1 Audit Opinion

-administration

-GG4.
-Improved counci

-functionality attending council meetings

-GG 4.2 Functionality of prescribed municipal

-structures (as defined in Municipal Structures

-Act 117 of 1998)

-GG5.
-Zero tolerance of fraud and GG 5.1 Number of alleged fraud and corruption

-corruption cases reported per 100 000 population

-GG 5.2 Number of dismissals for fraud and

-corruption per 100 000 population

-GG 5.3 Number of convictions for bribery

-and/or corruption by city officials per 100 000

-population

-GG6.
-More effective poverty

-alleviation in the municipal area classified as indigent
+Outcome Outcome Indicators Comments GG1.
+Improved municipal capability GG 1.1 Percentage of municipal skills development levy recovered GG 1.2 Top Management Stability (% of days in a year that all S56 positions are filled by full time, appointed staff not in an acting capacity, see TID for detail) GG2.
+Improved municipal GG 2.1 Percentage of ward committees that are responsiveness functional (meet four times a year, are quorate, , and have an action plan) GG 2.2 Attendance rate of municipal council meetings by all identified Traditional Leaders GG3.
+More effective city GG 3.1 Audit Opinion administration GG4.
+Improved council functionality GG 4.1 Average percentage of Councillors attending council meetings GG 4.2 Functionality of prescribed municipal structures (as defined in Municipal Structures Act 117 of 1998) GG5.
+Zero tolerance of fraud and GG 5.1 Number of alleged fraud and corruption corruption cases reported per 100 000 population GG 5.2 Number of dismissals for fraud and corruption per 100 000 population GG 5.3 Number of convictions for bribery and/or corruption by city officials per 100 000 population GG6.
+More effective poverty GG 6.1 Percentage of all qualifying households in alleviation the municipal area classified as indigent